rastvaho/aws-elastic-beanstalk-developer-guide/doc_source/go-environment.md

 The Go platform supports one platform\-specific configuration namespace in addition to the [namespaces supported by all platforms](command-options-general.md)\.
 The `aws:elasticbeanstalk:container:golang:staticfiles` namespace lets you define options that map paths on your web application to folders in your application source bundle that contain static content\.

-For example, this [configuration file](ebextensions.md) tells the proxy server to serve files in the `myimages` folder at the path `/images`:
+For example, this [configuration file](ebextensions.md) tells the proxy server to serve files in the `staticimages` folder at the path `/images`:

 **Example \.ebextensions/go\-settings\.config**